quanpham0805/cs246e-notes/Notes/problem_4.md

 delete n;  // Now frees the whole list
 ```
+- This is recursion, it does consume stack space, base case is when `next = nullptr`, in which `delete nullptr` is safe.
+- If you run out of stack space, you are probably using wrong data structure.
+- We can avoid this with encapsulation.

 Also:
 ```C++
 {
     Node n {1, new Node {2, new Node {3, nullptr}}};